SciML/DiffEqGPU.jl/docs/src/manual/choosing_ensembler.md

 # Choosing the Ensemble: EnsembleGPUArray vs EnsembleGPUKernel

-The short answer for how to choose an ensembler is that, if `EnsembleGPUKernel` works on your problem, you should use it.
+The short answer for how to choose an ensemble method is that, if `EnsembleGPUKernel` works on your problem, you should use it.
 A more complex discussion is the following:

 - `EnsembleGPUKernel` is more asynchronous and has lower kernel call counts than `EnsembleGPUArray`.
 This should amount to lower overhead in any case where the algorithms